3.6. Managing Container Memory Parameters¶

 # prlctl set MyCT --memsize 1G --swappages 512M

 3.6.2.
 Configuring Container Memory Guarantees¶

 The total memory guaranteed to all running virtual environments on the host must not exceed host’s physical RAM size.
-If starting a virtual environment with a memory guarantee would increase the total memory guarantee on the host beyond host’s physical RAM size, said virtual environment will not start.
-If setting a memory guarantee for a running virtual environment would increase the total memory guarantee on the host beyond host’s physical RAM size, said memory guarantee will not be set.
+If starting a virtual environment with a memory guarantee would increase the total memory guarantee on the host beyond host’s physical RAM size, the virtual environment will not start.
+If setting a memory guarantee for a running virtual environment would increase the total memory guarantee on the host beyond host’s physical RAM size, the memory guarantee will not be set.